Matthewalvarado25/configure-ad/README.md

  <h3>Create a Domain Admin User inside of the domain</h3>

 - Inside the Dc-1 virtual machine, click the start menu
 - Click Windows Administrative Tools
 - Click Active Directory Users and Computers application
-- Right click "mydomain.com" on the left side of window
+- Right click, "mydomain.com" on the left side of window